Lifetime cost of glasses

 What are the risks of PRK surgery?

 Any surgical procedure carries some risk of side effects or complications, but PRK is widely regarded as a safe procedure.
-The most common risks of PRK, such as pain, slow recovery, or hazy vision, are temporary; while rare, more serious risks include under-or-over correction, corneal ectasia, and dry eye.3
+The most common risks of PRK, such as pain, slow recovery, or hazy vision, are temporary; while rare, more serious risks include under-or-over correction, corneal ectasia, and Trusted Source Main Complications of Photorefractive Keratectomy and their Management Spadea L, Giovannetti F Go to Source dry eye.

 Will PRK permanently correct my vision?